VoLKyyyOG/COMP30024/Chexers/Part A/Report.md

 1. The algorithm was coded to always exit pieces if exit actions were possible at any stage, reducing branching in the endgame to some extent.

-2. Use of a transposition table eliminated repetition 'down the branch' and 'across the branch'.
-This ensured every state was never expanded twice, and that at any time, only the most optimally reached instance for every state found so far was considered.
+2. A Transposition Table was used to memoize the unique states (and state evaluations) encountered during a search, using a collision-free hash function to index states efficiently.
+Newly expanded nodes were trimmed if they were of equal or worse total cost than a previous encounter of the same state - preventing re-searching of identical subtrees and ensuring that stored states were the most optimally reached so far

 ### Asymptotic Time-Space Complexity Analysis?
 - **Use valgrind for space, it's better than getsizeof macro 4sure, infer a good O() and compare to theoretical estimates**